Bugga’s Apple Pie

 • Preheat oven to 425°F.

 • Measure in the sugar, cinnamon, butter and lemon juice.
-Stir so the ingredients are evenly dispersed, and set aside.
+Toss gently so the ingredients are evenly dispersed, and set aside.
+Give it a taste.
+Depending on the tartness of your apples, you might consider adding additional (2-3 tablespoons) sugar.

-• Roll out the bottom pie crust and carefully place in the bottom of your pie dish.
+• Roll out the bottom pie crust and carefully place in the bottom of a deep-dish pie dish.
 Use a fork to poke a few holes in the bottom to let moisture escape as the pie bakes.

-• Top the pie crust with the half and half, cinnamon and granulated sugar.
+• Brush the pie crust with half and half.
+Sprinkle on the additional cinnamon and granulated sugar.

-• Bake the pie for 40-45 minutes or until the top is golden brown.
+• Bake the pie in the preheated oven for 40-45 minutes or until the top is golden brown and juices are bubbling out of the crust.

 • Enjoy warm or at room temperature with a scoop of vanilla ice cream!